 What are you interested in?

-How To Design & Develop Impactful Display Banner Ads for Google Ads
+How To Design & Develop Impactful HTML5 Banner Ads for the Google Ads Display Network

-How To Design & Develop Impactful Display Banner Ads for Google Ads
+How To Design & Develop Impactful HTML5 Banner Ads for the Google Ads Display Network

 Many digital marketers are under the impression that if their Google Ads (formally Google AdWords) display banner advertisements have a simple and clear call to action, represent a good price, and are search engine optimized, the campaign will be successful.

 The truth is, your display banner can have all of those elements, and people will still not click through if there is not a clear, strong strategy behind it.